 College Housing is your home base for UChicago life.
 Houses eat, play, study, and compete in intramural sports together.
 Housing is guaranteed all four years and students find that some of their best mentors (and friends) are found in the House System.

 Seven unique Residence Halls offer students a variety of living options.
 Each Hall takes on a unique culture while maintaining a sense of community.
-Do you want to be near the classroom buildings and the library, or do you prefer to live in the neighborhood to get an authentic Chicago experience?
+Do you want to be near the classroom buildings, the library, or the gym?
 Would you prefer a single or a double?
 Do you feel at home tucked away in a neo-Gothic quadrangle or gazing out a wide modern window?

 Weekly House meetings and active House Councils bring students together for cultural activities, fund-raising, intramural sports, and trips to downtown or the myriad neighborhoods.